just-the-docs/just-the-docs/peopleops/COMMUNICATIONS_CHARTER.md

     2. Create clarity around objectives and user stories.
 State your understanding in your own words, so teammates can confirm we're on the same page.

+## Presentations

+When presenting, be conversational if it's a small group, and view the last 15 minutes on slide decks in [this talk](https://www.youtube.com/watch?v=Unzc731iCUY).
+Try not to have more than 10 words per slide.
+Put those in your speaking notes instead, and use illustrations.

+# Feedback

 ## Giving Feedback to Teammates

 Our team must provide each other with feedback regularly in order to improve.
 Some references on why this is: